autonome/metafluff/contents/articles/dan-gillmor-draws-a-line-in-the-sand/index.md

 ---
 layout: post
-title: Dan Gillmor Draws a Line in the Sand
+title: "Dan Gillmor Draws a Line in the Sand"
 published_at: 2002-03-26
 date: 2002-03-26
 tags: quotes